0xPolygonHermez/zkevm-node/docs/ci/groups.md

 *NOTE*: Usually groups should be as packed as possible so that we can optimize the number of test lanes and the total execution time.
-If, for instance, we have a group with one single test that takes 10min we should try to add tests to the other groups with an total excution time (adding the execution time of each test in the group) with up to 10min.
+If, for instance, we have a group with one single test that takes 10min we should try to add tests to the other groups with a total execution time (adding the execution time of each test in the group) with up to 10min.